BryantSteed/project-scc/scc-project-report.md

 Adam Eubanks and Blake Calkins on 9/29/2025

-For prepost, which returns the pre and post order numbers of every node in its contituent tree map, I will define a function that iterates through the graph and calls the recursive function explore on each one; the same way that the psuedocode works.
+For prepost, which returns the pre and post order numbers of every node in its constituent tree map, I will define a function that iterates through the graph and calls the recursive function explore on each one; the same way that the pseudocode works.
 Because python dictionaries preserve insertion order, I will make another dictionary to keep track of whether they've been visited, the key will be the string of the node in the dictionary and the value a bool variable.

 With that, I will simply store the pre and post order numbers in the dictionary that I will eventually return.